nakshatra-droid/job_platform_docs/docs/ci_cd.md

 - Minimum coverage target: **80%+**

 ### What happens in CI?
-When code is pushed to `feature/deploy` or triggered manually:
+When code is pushed or workflow triggered manually:

 1. Install dependencies
 2. Run all backend tests